MrMrProgrammer/image-steganography/README.md

 ### 🔹 3.
 Extract From Stego

-Upload a stego image and automatically extract: - 🟦 The recovered cover image\
+Upload a stego image and automatically extract:
+- 🟦 The recovered cover image
 - 🟨 The extracted secret image

 Both reconstructed images can be downloaded.